Vincent440/liri-node-app/README.md

 _**WARNING: If you are not familiar with the bash/terminal this app may not be suitible for you but feel free to try anyways**_.

 Welcome user!
 So you want to use my command line node app?
 Okay! lets get started.

 You are going to need to have [Node.js](https://nodejs.org/en/) Installed in order to run this javascript file in the terminal or command line.

 Assuming you are familiar with node as well as the terminal/cli and are ready to move on continue to the next steps

- * STEP ONE: You will need to go to my [Github](https://github.com/Vincent440/liri-node-app) repository, you can then either fork the repository and copy the Clone with HTTPS link and run the following command from your terminal or bash window or clone my repository the same way using the link on my Github repo the command will look like this in the terminal:
+* STEP ONE: You will need to go to my [Github](https://github.com/Vincent440/liri-node-app) repository, you can then either fork the repository and copy the Clone with HTTPS link then run the following command with the link copied from your forked version of the repo to replace what comes after "git clone" from your terminal or bash window or clone my repository the same way using the link on my Github repo the command will look like this in the terminal/CLI:

 ```
 git clone https://github.com/Vincent440/liri-node-app.git